Maciej Szpunar

-Maciej Aleksander Szpunar (born 1971) is a Polish lawyer, attorney at law, professor of legal sciences, university professor at the University of Silesia, in 2008–2009 undersecretary of state in the Office of the Committee for European Integration, in 2010–2013 undersecretary state in the Ministry of Foreign Affairs, from 2013 advocate general in the European Court of Justice.
+Maciej Aleksander Szpunar (born 24 May 1971) is a Polish lawyer, attorney at law and professor of legal sciences at the University of Silesia.
+Since 2013 he has served as an advocate general at the European Court of Justice and since 2018 as the first advocate general of the court.
+Previously Szpunar was undersecretary of state at the Office of the Committee for European Integration between 2008 and 2009 and undersecretary of state at the Ministry of Foreign Affairs between 2010 and 2013.